roblaing/erlang-webapp-howto/README.md

 I'm adding Erlang to the list of languages &mdash; Python, Ruby, Node.js, [Prolog](https://github.com/roblaing/swipl-webapp-howto)... &mdash; I've taught myself to write simple web applications with.

+I've developed <a href="https://www.joeblog.co.za/">joeblog.co.za</a> in tandem with writing these tutorials, so it's pretty much an example of a <em>proper, production</em> site using what I've learned and am trying to teach here.

 A reason I'm migrating my site <https://www.newsgames.biz> from SWI Prolog to Erlang is to make use of parallel computing, something Erlang was designed from scratch to do.
 A snag with the commonly used scripting languages mentioned above is they have a <a href="https://en.wikipedia.org/wiki/Global_interpreter_lock">Global interpreter lock (GIL)</a> which means